IvanSkadorva/Stats-Explorers-Premium/README.md

-# Stats Explorers Premium
+# Event service

-SEP is a service for sports news and making bets.
+EvM service is a web event portal  for buying tickets and watching news about soon events